If you are going to beat the scourge of addiction, you need to enlist the full power and help of your mind, body, and spirit.

 How to Make Different Social Choices Around Your Addiction

-To make different social choices around your addiction, you need to examine the social circles surrounding you.
-The chances are that the friends, locations, and even recreations that you visit and take part in are in some way triggering your addiction.
+To make different social choices around your addiction, you need to examine the social circle surrounding you.
+The chances are that the friends, locations, and even recreations that you visit and take part in enjoying are in some way triggers your addiction.

 You can do several things right now on your own to make different social choices around your addiction; this will greatly enhance your ability to get sober and continue in your recovery.